Bruce Gilden goes in search of the darker side of Japan capturing a world of Yakuza, street racers and the homeless

 - Bruce Gilden

-An Iconic street photographer with a unique style, Bruce Gilden was born in Brooklyn, New York in 1946.
-He first went to Penn State University but he found his sociology courses too boring for his temperament and he quit college.
-Gilden briefly toyed with the idea of being an actor but in 1967, he decided to buy a camera and to become a photographer.
-Although he did attend some evening classes at the School of Visual Arts in New York, Bruce Gilden is to be considered substantially a self-taught photographer.
+Gilden was born in Brooklyn, New York in 1946.
+He studied sociology at Penn State University but didn’t complete the course.
+Although he briefly flirted with the idea of being an actor, Gilden decided to become a photographer in 1967, when he bought his first camera.
+He attended evening classes at the School of Visual Arts in New York, but largely considers himself to be self-taught.